During our fourth “Fun’raising Season” K is for Kids Foundation gave books to students attending 25 school and nonprofit organizations

 Tiffany “TJ” Weeks, media specialist at Golden Terrace Elementary Intermediate, stands with the first students who took a reading pledge presented during their “Power Up With Reading” Pep Rally Weeks had given.
 The students go to choose their first new book to take home and keep, compliments of K is for Kids’ RISING READERS program.
 GTE is the focus school for the new initiative that supports media specialists’ efforts to encourage their students to read more while recognizing their reading achievements.

-Our newest literacy program has enjoyed great success since it was introduced at the start of this school year and our grant recipients have given reports of significant increases in the number of books students are checking out from their school libraries.
-Rising Readers is helping children bring literacy home to their families and is building book nooks for kids(sm).
+Our newest literacy program has enjoyed great success since it was introduced at the start of the 2011-12 school year and our grant recipients have given reports of significant increases in the number of books students are checking out from their school libraries.
+Rising Readers is helping children bring literacy home to their families as they begin to build their own book nooks at home.

 Rising Readers places books directly into students’ hands.
-This initiative was created to support the efforts of media specialists, reading coaches, and educational directors within schools and other nonprofit organizations to help them encourage their students to read more and to recognize reading achievements met.
+This initiative was created to support the efforts and reading incentive programs offered by media specialists, reading coaches, and educational directors within schools and nonprofit organizations to encourage students to read more and to recognize their reading achievements.

-The program is flexible and is being utilized in a variety of ways, from encouraging an entire student body to read specified book lists like Reading Counts to small student organized book clubs.
+The program is flexible and is being utilized in a variety of ways, from encouraging an entire student body to read specified book lists like Reading Counts to small student organized book clubs to top reader awards.

-It all began at Golden Terrace Elementary-Intermediate, a pep rally by media specialist TJ Weeks (shown above) that was sponsored by K is for Kids encouraged students to take a pledge to read one book by a specified date and to complete its corresponding quiz.
+It all began at Golden Terrace Elementary-Intermediate with a pep rally by media specialist TJ Weeks (shown above) sponsored by K is for Kids.
+TJ encouraged students to take a pledge to read one book by a specified date and complete its corresponding quiz afterwards.
 Each student who took the pledge was given the opportunity to choose a new book from Rising Readers to take home and keep.
-Students continue to receive new books from Rising Readers as they conquer more challenges set by Weeks and she has reported that the number of books being checked out by students has increased dramatically.
+Students continue to receive new books from Rising Readers as they conquer more challenges set by Weeks.
+Dhe has reported that the number of books being checked out by students has increased dramatically as well as the number of students participating in the reading programs.

 K is for Kids launched its literacy month in 2012 by taking the celebrations out to children in Immokalee at the Farm Workers Village.
 Photo courtesy of Stephanie Griffin, Media Specialist